This article answers common questions about the Azure Backup service.

 What happens if I misplace the encryption key?
 Can I recover the data?
 Can Microsoft recover the data?

 The key used to encrypt the backup data is present only on your site.
-Microsoft does not maintain a copy in Azure and does not have any access to the key.
+Microsoft doesn't maintain a copy in Azure and doesn't have any access to the key.
 If you misplace the key, Microsoft can't recover the backup data.